Liberating Women in Romania: Ioana’s Changemaker Journey

 Ioana Bauer, a scholar, leader, entrepreneur, and a native of Romania, is a devotee to systemic change.
 She leads eLiberare, representing a social movement against human trafficking in Romania.

-ELiberare addresses the vulnerabilities and traumas of trafficking within her country by targeting their root causes and building durable barriers between potential traffickers and victims.
+ELiberare addresses the vulnerabilities and traumas of trafficking within her country by targeting the root causes and building durable barriers between potential traffickers and victims.
 She and her team weave together a resilient social network of empowered citizens to stop modern slavery.
 Her journey as a changemaker, however, started when she was in grade school during her early years of acute sensitivity and proactive dismantling of the status quo.

 Finding her voice in 4th grade

-Growing up in the reconstruction era of post-communist Romania, Ioana fondly remembers in 4th grade when her family could access cartoon network.
+Growing up in the reconstruction era of post-communist Romania, Ioana fondly remembers in 4th grade when her family could access Cartoon Network.
 However, her school culture did not change as fast as entertainment on television after the Revolution.
 She recalls her schooling to be overly focused on rote learning, as opposed to critical thinking and problem-solving, like in many Western European schools.

 While her mother worked long hours, Ioana was raised by her father.
 Although she was not an only child, her siblings were much older than her and had moved out of the house, so she grew up with an innate sense of independence.
-However, despite the encouragement of her family to find her own personality and unique voice, Ioana realized early on that her personality, marked by her civic-minded spirit and fearless self-expression, did not conform to common expectations of young girls.
+However, despite the encouragement of her family to find her own personality and unique voice, Ioana realized early on that her personality, marked by her civic-minded spirit and fearless self-expression, did not conform to the common expectations of young girls.

 In elementary school, she recalls taking decisive action against a male classmate who regularly bullied a female classmate in elementary school.
 Amidst the silence of the teachers and the assumed accommodation of other classmates, Ioana spoke up.
 She took it upon herself to survey her female classmates, confirm a collective sense of fear, and call out school leaders to act against the student who was eventually reprimanded and transferred out of the class.
-Thus, from a young age, Ioana was quickly deemed to be a “troublemaker” for breaking the silence, courageously speaking out and questioning authority when she sensed unfairness.
+Thus, from a young age, Ioana was quickly deemed to be a “troublemaker” for breaking the silence, courageously speaking out, and questioning authority when she sensed unfairness.

 Fighting a culture of sexism in her school